gingerjoos/blog-src/content/bush-wins-poll.rst

 #################
 :date: 2006-12-30 06:21
 :author: admin
+:category: politics
-:category: america, Bush, politics, technology
+:tags: america, Bush, politics, technology
 :slug: bush-wins-poll

 Bush just won a poll, and it's not what you think